Interactive Module Development

 Problems

-The modules have been hosted on an internal only (to UIC users only) out-dated website infrastructure.
-The plus of including them on this internal site was that users could go to one central place to find all modules.
-The infrastructure will eventually be deprecated and there is no information about a replacement so now all modules are embedded in the learning management system for the relevant course.
+The modules had been hosted on an internal only (to UIC users only) outdated website infrastructure.
+The advantage of including them on this internal site was that users could go to one central place to find all modules.
+The infrastructure was eventually be deprecated and there was no information about a replacement so now all modules are embedded in the learning management system for the relevant course.

 Results and Takeaways

-The anatomy faculty who have developed many of the modules used at the college love using Articulate to create content.
-I am impressed with their work and attention to detail.
-Students have mostly favorable views of these modules.
-Students have provided valuable feedback to module developers.
-One example is a request for a summary guide or set of slides reflecting the content for study purposes to be included in the module.
+The anatomy faculty who had developed many of the modules used at the college enjoyed using Articulate to create content.
+I was impressed with their work and attention to detail.
+Students had mostly favorable views of these modules and they provided valuable feedback to module developers.
+One example was a request for a summary guide or set of slides reflecting the content for study purposes to be included in the module.

 Accessibility Improvements

 Articulate has made improvements in accessibility for their products.
-In 2023, we will perform a systematic review of all modules to ensure they meet a certain level of Web Content Accessibility Guidelines (WCAG) and other standards such as Section 508.
-Some interactive elements we have used since the beginning of our module development are not considered accessible.
-This FAQ from Articulate has been helpful in guiding us in this endeavor.
+In 2023, we performed a systematic review of all modules to ensure they met a certain level of Web Content Accessibility Guidelines (WCAG) and other standards such as Section 508.
+Some interactive elements we used since the beginning of our module development were not considered accessible.
+This FAQ from Articulate was helpful in guiding us in this endeavor.

 Design Improvements

-As we have been using Articulate for a while now, we are also discovering better ways to design interactive elements and color schemes.
-In 2023, we will also be reviewing our modules to update them.
-We use sites like Designs.AI Color Wheel to help us ensure we are following established ‘color harmony’ rules.
+As of early 2023, we had been using Articulate for a few years and were discovering better ways to design interactive elements and color schemes.
+We reviewed our modules to update them.
+We used sites like Designs.AI Color Wheel to help us ensure we were following established ‘color harmony’ rules.
 WebAIM (Web Accessibility in Mind) is also a useful site for accessibility standards with color.